jonathan-lemos/sicness/CONTRIBUTING.md

 ```

 ## Submitting a code change
-1. Do not commit directly to `master`.
+1. Do not commit non-trivial changes directly to `master`.
 Instead, make your changes on a new branch with a descriptive name (`ltorg-fix`, `adding-comments`, etc.).
 The `master` branch must contain a working, stable version of the code at all times.
 2. If your code adds new functionality, add the appropriate unit tests in `/tests`.
 3. When merging into `master`, make sure all tests pass (`npx gulp test`).
+4. Do not use `git commit --amend` or other history-rewriting git commands.
+These cause others to lose their changes when you `git push --force`.